nanocurrency/nano-docs/docs/integration-guides/work-generation.md

 **Using the Nano node**

-1. Install an configure the Nano node on the machine
+1. Install and configure the Nano node on the machine
 1. Run a CLI command:
 	* CPU: `nano_node --debug_profile_generate`
 	* GPU: `nano_node --debug_opencl --platform=0 --device=0` (updating `platform` and `device` as necessary)